vogalstudio/vogalstudio/README.md

-👋 Hi, we're Vogal, a Digital agency
+👋 Hi, we're Vogal, a Branding studio crafting bright brands in a changing world.